joonleesky/2021_davian_deep_learning_study/posts/week5.1_training_neural_networks_part1.md

 ![](images/maxout.png)
 - Generalizes the ReLU and the Leaky ReLU
-- Operating in a linear regime, it doesn’t saturate or die &nbsp; &#8594; However this doubles the number of parameters and neurons
+- Operating in a linear regime, it doesn’t saturate or die
+</br> &#8594; However this doubles the number of parameters and neurons

 &#8756; In conclusion, **use ReLU** with caution in adjusting learning rates.
 Also, try out other variants of it or tanh but don't use sigmoid.